 Timing is Everything

 If an organization waits until a crisis hits to begin planning, much of the damage will already be done.
 I cannot stress how critical timing is when it comes to crisis management.
 When companies are caught off-guard, leaders are more likely to be reactive and impulsive versus sticking to a carefully considered plan.

-Take the time to sit down and meticulously examine all of the possible emergency situations and develop intentional messaging for those scenarios while you are calm and thinking rationally.
+Take the time to sit down and meticulously examine all the possible emergency situations and develop intentional messaging for them while you are calm and thinking rationally.
 When crises do happen, things can go wrong in a matter of seconds.
 Therefore, having this degree of proactive damage control sets the tone, ensures quality of message and allows for any potential de-escalation versus the issue spiraling out of control.

-Prioritize Key Spokespeople and Shareholders
+Prioritize Key Spokespeople and Stakeholders